man in his 40s doing a beginner workout at home in a living room

 Think of it like this: imagine a small crack in your driveway.
 You patch it, and when the concrete sets, that spot is actually stronger than it was.
 But if you crack it again before it has time to set, you just make the damage worse.

+That is exactly what happens when you push too hard, too fast.
 Your body does not have time to repair before you come back swinging on day two.
 The soreness you feel — the kind that makes stairs feel like a personal attack — is your muscles telling you they are still mid-repair.
 Ignoring that signal and pushing through is not toughness.
 It is working against yourself.

 • You are so sore you are avoiding movement entirely.
 Some soreness after a workout is normal.
 Being unable to walk normally is not.